.

 state,

-by David Straight on the corrupt justice/legal systems worldwide.
+by David Straight on the corrupt justice/legal/court systems, etc.

 "It is easy to understand